gusgol/blueprints/TrendingProjects/README.md

 # Trending Projects
-Hi, thank you for making the time to check my project!
-I hope you find some value in it!

-Please notice that this project was built using Android Studio preview **Arctic Fox Beta 5**.

 ## Description
 The app retrieves GitHub repositories from the [Search Repositories Api](https://docs.github.com/en/rest/reference/search#search-repositories) endpoint, sorting it by the number of stars (simulating the "trending" list).